-Transcend-Ascend - Text by M. Alan Kazlev One who transcends to one toposophic, then ascends to the next.
 For example an intelligence may transcend to SI:1, leaving behind everything of itself that was of SI:<1.
 Then e may ascend to S2, retaining eir SI:1 nature but adding an S2 superstructure on top of the SI:1 nature.
-Contrast transcend-ascend.
-Often however the dividing lines are not this well defined
+Contrast ascend-transcend.
+Often however the dividing lines are not this well defined.

 Transcendent Burn-out Theory - Text by Todd Drashner Theory that states that that Fermi's Paradox arises from civilisations transcending right out of the universe before they have a chance to expand across cosmologically significant distances.

 Transcension - Text by Ryan B (Rynn) A process whereby an entity attempting to rise to the next toposophic level instead spawns a separate being who achieves the goal instead.
 This new entity lacks continuity of identity, though it often retains a high fidelity model of the being it is derived from.

 Transcension Alert - Text by Todd Drashner Many civilization have developed some fairly reliable methods for predicting the onset of one of transcension events.
 Sentients in the area who don't want to risk being sucked in or possibly harmed by the event are be warned to leave the area, exercise caution, or possibly to take advantage of newly opened worlds or habitats left behind.